3M beats profit estimates as pandemic fuels demand for personal safety products

-Business3M beats profit estimates as pandemic fuels demand for personal safety products

-U.S. conglomerate 3M Co (MMM.N), which makes N95 masks, beat Wall Street estimates for quarterly profit and revenue, as people bought more personal safety products to stave off potential coronavirus infection.
+(Reuters) -U.S. conglomerate 3M Co, which makes N95 masks, beat Wall Street estimates for quarterly profit and revenue, as people bought more personal safety products to stave off potential coronavirus infection.

 The company’s N95 masks, which provide a high level of filtration against airborne contaminants, as well as its home improvement and general cleaning equipment have been in high demand as the world continues to fight the new coronavirus.